WVURAIL/dspira-lessons/_posts/2021-08-05-RaspberryPi.md

 4. A micro USB-C power cable
 5. A monitor with an HDMI interface (Optionally for installing Ubuntu Server)
 6. A micro HDMI cable (Optionally for installing Ubuntu Server)
-7. A USB keyboard (Optionally for installing Ubuntu Server)
+7. A USB keyboard and mouse (Optionally for installing Ubuntu Server)

 [Instructions from Ubuntu to install the OS on the Raspberry Pi 4](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview){:target="_blank"}